shobhit35c/PythonProjects/README.md

-# SummerProject
-Starting my own project with something
+# Multiple Python projects ranging from Calorie calculators to Machine learning applications with contributors!